Kayli/logspub/dev/datascience-ml.md

 - heads
   - output layers that are added to the network for specific tasks such as classification or regression
   - example: in a typical image classification task, the "head" of the network is a softmax layer that predicts the probability of each class based on the features extracted by the previous layers of the network

+- adam: (adaptive moment estimation)
+  - optimization algorithm used for training artificial neural networks
+  - extension of the stochastic gradient descent (sgd) optimization algorithm and is designed to address some of its limitations
+  - combines ideas from two other optimization methods: rmsprop (root mean square propagation) and momentum

 ## model sizes